osdc/bots/CONTRIBUTING.md

 * The Telegram Bot🤖 is written in Go.
 Thus, in order to install Go, follow the doc here 👉 https://golang.org/doc/install

+### Install MongoDB

+* The bot uses MongoDB as its database.
+In order to install MongoDB, refer the guide here 👉 https://docs.mongodb.com/manual/installation/#mongodb-community-edition-installation-tutorials

 ## Fork and clone this repository

 * Fork this repository using the button in the top-right corner of the page.
 Refer https://docs.github.com/en/github/getting-started-with-github/fork-a-repo for more details.